bdvil/pyrefactorlsp/README.md

 # Python LSP for Refactoring

 > [!WARNING]
-> This is still highly experimental and it does not fully works yet.
+> This is still highly experimental and it does not fully work yet.

 ## Test the project and contributing